 “The most efficient and effective method of conveying information to and within a… team is face-to-face conversation.”
 All of the PSs and PAs were collocated, with parts of each team sharing offices.
 The culture of the place was such that everyone walked over to talk to people when they needed information or help, unless one or the other was in the middle of something or didn’t need a quick answer.
 We also held regular training and feedback-gathering meetings with the PMs and fleet managers.

 “Working (deliverables are) the primary measure of progress.”
-There was zero tracking of what any individual was doing on a weekly, much less hourly basis.
+There was zero tracking by managers of what any individual was doing on a weekly, much less hourly basis.
 I doubt any managers even looked at the team spreadsheets of the tasks for which people had volunteered.
-They tracked progress primarily through the meeting notes and our outputs, both daily tasks and deliverables from the system improvement project.
+Nor were there any project plans.
+Managers monitored progress primarily through the meeting notes and our outputs, both daily tasks and deliverables from the system improvement project.

 “Agile processes promote sustainable development…” I recall no one regularly working more than 40 hours a week except by choice.
 Letting people volunteer for project tasks and declare their own deadlines ensured the improvement project did not overtax anyone given their daily duties.
 There were occasional exceptions, notably when everyone pitched in to help the PMs inventory all of the Lab’s tracked equipment—even me!
 That took three weeks of extra hours, but was an exception that proved the rule and a great example of teams helping each other.

 “Continuous attention to technical excellence and good design enhances agility.”
 These were effectively the goals of the project: We needed the systems to be well-designed and technically easy to use, because otherwise the Lab’s scientists and engineers would not use them.
 Once we were showing progress there were no more hard deadlines.
 The teams were just told to make DOE happy, and thus were free to focus on doing the job right.